 A recent study by Reuters shows that there’s a split along generational lines for how news is obtained.
-Reuters’ survey reports that those over the age of 55, or Baby Boomers, still prefer getting most of their news from TV over online sources.
+Reuters’ survey (PDF) reports that those over the age of 55, or Baby Boomers, still prefer getting most of their news from TV over online sources.
 The same goes for those between 45 and 54, though to a lesser degree.
 However, people under 45 prefer to get their news from online sources over TV.

 Of interest is that no age demographic prefers to get their news mainly from print sources like newspapers.
 Of course, all newspapers are now available online.
 Even less popular than print is the radio.
 That might be yet another impact on NPR’s current problems with an aging listening audience and changing tastes.

 Here’s an infographic outlining the news sources by age group.